- March 3, 2023

 Range bars were brought to the markets in 1995 by a Brazilian broker and trader named Vicente M. Nicolellis, Jr.

-Range Bars VS Candlesticks – Clarity In Price
+Range Bar Chart VS Candlestick Chart – Clarity In Price

-This the EURJPY Forex pair using both time based and range based charting using Tradingview charting during the same time period.
+This is the EURJPY Forex pair using both time-based and range-based charting using Tradingview platform during the same period.
 This platform defaults to using bars instead of candlesticks.

-We can clearly see the price movements have created easy to spot turning points in the market.
+We can see that price movements have created easy-to-spot turning points in the market.
 Zones that have and could act as support and resistance are easy to spot.

-Let’s contrast that with a time based chart (daily).
+Let’s contrast that with a time-based chart (daily) when Forex trading.

 What can we see on the range chart when comparing these two charts?

-+ The long tails on the candles are removed
++ The long tails on the price bars are removed

 + The areas of support and resistance zones are clear